A tender story about the people left behind when the world went digital

 Which leaves the stage clear for the main event, which is the relationship of Ennio and Simone.
 It’s played brilliantly carefully by Sauk and Nilsson, who know that a certain ambiguity is the key to these people.
 If we take them at their own estimation, they’re brave refuseniks in a world gone bad.
 Meanwhile, the camera tells another story, of a pair of drunks locked in a mutually reinforcing relationship of self-deception.

-It’s traditional in every review of any cultural artefact from Sweden to shoehorn in Abba, Bergman and Ikea at some point.
+In every review of any cultural artefact from Sweden it’s traditional at some point to shoehorn in Abba, Bergman and Ikea.
 This is that point, and I can hand on heart say that Videoman has legitimate claim on the divorcee plaintiveness of Abba and Bergman’s takes on faith and existential crisis.
 Flatpack furniture isn’t so obvious.
 However, at one point the couple – drunk out of their skulls – do rail against the wipe-clean modern world, making self-validating claims about their own passion and uniqueness compared to the screen-fixated, goal-oriented drones who now inhabit a world that used to be theirs.

 It is, perhaps, the film’s big message but you could honestly skip it and you’d still be mightily entertained by this warm, touching portrait of a man in late middle aged living a life of pizza, beer and hard times, his growing thing with a woman who is at one point so hung-over that she throws up on the work photocopier, and a McGuffin mystery VHS that could change his life or get him killed.